awsdocs/aws-kms-developer-guide/doc_source/iam-policies.md

 ### Prevent a user from disabling or deleting any CMKs<a name="iam-policy-example-deny-disable-delete"></a>

-The following policy prevents a user from disabling or deleting any CMKs, even when another IAM policy or a key policy allows these permissions\.
+The following IAM policy prevents a user from disabling or deleting any CMKs, even when another IAM policy or a key policy allows these permissions\.
 A policy that explicitly denies permissions overrides all other policies, even those that explicitly allow the same permissions\.
-For more information, see [Determining Whether a Request is Allowed or Denied](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#policy-eval-denyallow) in the *IAM User Guide*\.
+For more information, see [Troubleshooting key access](policy-evaluation.md)\.

 ```
 {